-Medicinal herbs have long been used in our country for curing various ailments.
+Medicinal herbs have long been in use in India for curing various ailments.
 Triphala is one such herb that has numerous health benefits.
-But can a woman take it during pregnancy or while nursing?
-Herbs should only be taken after consulting with a doctor or a lactation specialist when you are pregnant or breastfeeding.
-Find out if it is safe for pregnant and breastfeeding women.
+But, can a woman take it during pregnancy or while nursing?
+Herbs should only be taken after consulting a doctor or a lactation specialist when you are pregnant or breastfeeding.
+Read on below to know more about triphala, and if it is safe for pregnant and breastfeeding women.

-Triphala is an Ayurvedic medicine which has been used since ancient times and is said to have multiple health benefits from curing dental cavities to stomach ailments.
-It translates to ‘three fruits’, and like its name, it is made up of a mixture of dried fruits of three different plants, namely, Amla (Indian Gooseberry), Bibhitaki, and Haritaki.
-It is used to prevent many diseases and to treat the symptoms of inflammation and constipation.
-It’s possible health benefits include:
+Triphala is an Ayurvedic medicinal herb which has been used for a very long time.
+It is said to have multiple health benefits, from curing dental cavities to stomach ailments.
+It translates to ‘three fruits’, and like its name, it is made up of a mixture of dried fruits of three different plants, namely amla (Indian gooseberry), bibhitaki, and haritaki.
+It is used to prevent many diseases, and to treat the symptoms of inflammation and constipation.
+It benefits our health in the following ways:

-- Helps fight infections as it has high Vitamin C content.
+- Helps fight infections through its high Vitamin C content

-- It is believed to be beneficial to cancer patients.
+- Believed to be beneficial for cancer patients

 Can You Take Triphala While Pregnant?

-The answer is ‘no‘.
-Triphala is not advisable for pregnant women.
+The answer is no. Triphala is not advisable for pregnant women.
 The reason is that it can increase the risk of miscarriage due to having a ‘downward flow’ movement.
-It is not even recommended for breastfeeding mothers.
-Amla, which is one of the constituents of Triphala, is recommended for lactation in new mothers but the other two, bibhitaki, and haritaki are dangerous.
-So it is better to take amla in a separate form during pregnancy if you really want to keep your antioxidant levels high.
+It is also not recommended for breastfeeding mothers.
+Amla, which is one of the constituents of Triphala, is recommended for lactation in new mothers, but the other two components, bibhitaki and haritaki, are dangerous for new mothers.
+So it is better to consume amla in a separate form during pregnancy, if you want to keep your antioxidant levels high.

 Risks of Taking Triphala During Pregnancy

 There are several possible risks of taking Triphala during pregnancy: